CSCI-4830-002-2014/Milestones/README.md

 * I fixed the broken speech recognition library at https://github.com/Uberi/speech_recognition/pull/16
 * I wrote a short bash script that takes arbitrarily lengthed wav files and cuts them up in 29 second chunks
 * I write to a text file in the style ryan and I had agreed upon

+MileStone 2 -
+* Started working with CMU's Sphinx library, incase local analysis becomes a nessecity
+* Tested with some personal recordings - it works with good accuracy for clear audio, it is hard to say how it will work in the lobby.

 ## Code and Screenshots